SC-SGS/PLSSVM/README.md

 PLSSVM provides three executables: `plssvm-train`, `plssvm-predict`, and `plssvm-scale`.
 In addition, PLSSVM can also be used as a library in third-party code.
 For more information, see the respective `man` pages which are installed via `cmake --build . -- install`.

+We support the command line options of the third-party libraries [HPX](https://hpx.stellar-group.org/) and [Kokkos](https://github.com/kokkos/kokkos) by forwarding the command line options to the respective initialization functions.
+Internally, these options are filtered out before they are passed to our command line parser utility.

 ### Generating Artificial Data